Fetching Data in UiPath

 I loved organizing data.
 When I talked to clients about what they wanted the system to do, I’d be talking in English, but thinking in data.
 I’d have dreams about tables and relationships.
 I learned to always start with data and I still think that way.

 Let’s look at UiPath from a data layer perspective.
 UiPath has so many built-in Activities to fetch, manipulate, and output data that it’s easy to lose the forest through the trees.
-In this post, let’s focus on the input side of a process.
+In this post, let’s focus on the fetching, or input side of a process.
 Let’s categorize the most common types of data sources that UiPath can use as input, and some of the common UiPath Activities available to fetch each type.

 The Data Journey